Luke's Notes

 Here are some other possibilities, beyond email, for alternatives on the internet to exploitative surveillance big tech.
 These are just ones I have found and thought positive rather than a definitive guide.
 But I'd recommend them.
 Most are primarily privacy-oriented.

-VPNs for protecting your privacy when browsing: IVPN is my first choice and Mullvad second.
+VPNs for protecting your privacy when browsing: IVPN is my first choice (combined with Hagezi's Pro tracking blocklist which you can easily add from within IVPN) and Mullvad second.

 Web browser: Firefox (or versions of it like Mull for Android) with the uBlock Origin extension added.
 Or the Mullvad browser.